 You have bitten the bullet.
 You are going to do it.
 The only question is exactly what the location of a vegetable garden will be in your yard.
 Choosing a garden location can seem complicated.
 How much sun?
 What kind of soil?
 How much room?
 Don’t panic.
-It is not hard to pick a spot for a vegetable garden as long as you keep a few things in mind.
+It isn’t hard to pick a spot for a vegetable garden as long as you keep a few things in mind.

 Tips for Where to Put a Garden